 International trade missions are intended to forge relationships with potential customers, gather market intelligence, and generate sales.
 Future trade missions scheduled for 2018 will take place in Japan, Southeast Asia, Southern Africa, and South Korea.

-K·Coe Isom’s Federal Affairs team is monitoring developments around trade opportunities for farmers.
+K·Coe Isom’s Federal Affairs team is monitoring developments around trade opportunities for farmers and Ag Exporters.
 Contact us for more information regarding trade benefits for your business, or visit Farmers for Free Trade to learn more about supporting and expanding export opportunities for American farms and ranches.